This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Do remember to call the manufacturer’s customer service if there is anything not clear.

-FAQs on a car seat for infants
+FAQs on best car seats for infants

 This is related to the position where parents need to place the car seat for their babies.
 The safest position is the centre of the backseat or second row.
 A study showed that for children from newborn to 3 years old, sitting in the center rear seat is 43% safer than sitting in the eight seat in the back.